cloudnative-pg/cloudnative-pg/docs/src/kubectl-plugin.md

 ### Configuring auto-completion

-To configure auto-completion for the plugin, an helper shell script need to be installed into your current PATH.
+To configure auto-completion for the plugin, a helper shell script needs to be installed into your current PATH.
 Assuming the latter contains `/usr/local/bin`, this can be done with the following commands: